 These loquat mojitos will bring a taste of the tropics to your cocktail hour.
 Flavor will burst in your mouth from sweet loquats mixed with the tropical flavors of lime, rum , mint and a bit of effervescence from sparkling coconut water.
 Sure to cool you off from the heat of summer.

 This past weekend, my wonderful neighbor brought us a few loquats off her tree.
 Aren't they pretty?
 I love these little beauties!
 We actually used to have our own tree in the front yard but it got struck by lightning and died.
 Sad story isn't it?
 Any way, as I was saying, I was so excited to get the loquats I just had to put my creative juices to work (no pun intended) and figure out something to make.

 A cocktail was the first thing that came to mind.
 I know that fresh fruit always makes the best drinks, like my Peach Vodka Cocktail or Watermelon Splash, and these sweet little gems were going to make one heck of a cocktail!
 So I put my bartender hat on and got to work.
 (I don’t really have a hat but it sounded good.)

 By the way, if you have never seen a loquat, they are small, oval fruits that grow in clusters on a medium sized tree.
 They have a fuzzy yellow skin and flesh that is orange or yellow in color.
 Now the problem is these fruits are small to begin with and have anywhere from 2-6 large seeds in the center so you need a lot to make anything.
 But, oh my, they are so good!
 The flavor reminds me of apricots but some say it is more of a cross between a peach, citrus and wild mango.

-I had enough loquats to make 2 good-sized Loquat Mojitos.
+I had enough fruit to make 2 good-sized Loquat Mojitos.
 No loquats, no problem!
-I think this drink would be awesome substituting very ripe apricots or peaches for the loquats too.
+I think this drink would be awesome substituting very ripe apricots or peaches and still come out delicious.
+Cheers!